BardicNoel/lorerim-v4-codex/skyrim-extractor/docs/design-instructions/record-aggregation.md

-# Record Aggregation and Winning Override Resolution
+# Record Aggregation and Stack Order Resolution

 ## Overview

 This document outlines the design of a high-performance system for aggregating parsed record metadata from Skyrim plugin binaries.
-The goal is to identify the winning override for each FormID based on plugin load order.
+The goal is to track all records and their stack order (override order) based on plugin load order.
 This stage assumes that record scanning, plugin indexing, and ESL normalization have already been completed.

 ## Goals

-- Resolve winning records based on plugin load order
+- Track all records and their stack order based on plugin load order
 - Ensure thread safety during concurrent aggregation
 - Optimize for memory efficiency and speed